Habitats | Main Campus | Grounds | Trails

 Staff and volunteers have also contributed hundreds of hours of labor to develop the trails, make improvements, add signs and benches and footbridges, and keep the trails cleared of downed trees from storms and high winds.

-Seven or more varying habitats (bogs, lakes, streams, meadow “prairie,” old forest, cutover forest, and marsh), and glacial features – all within a short walking distance from the central camp – are just part of the reason Hunt Hill is so unique.
+Seven habitats (bogs, lakes, stream, meadow “prairie,” old growth forest, cut-over forest, and marsh), as well as glacial features – all within a short walking distance from the central camp – are just part of the reason Hunt Hill is so unique.
 Our trails offer something for everyone and are open to the public, dawn until dusk, free of charge!
 Donations are always appreciated to help us maintain the trails and grounds and can be put into the white donation boxes attached to the kiosks in camp.